spdx/license-list-XML/DOCS/OSI-SPDX-history.md

 See SPDX-legal email list from April 2012 [here](https://lists.spdx.org/g/Spdx-legal/message/311?p=%2C%2C%2C20%2C0%2C0%2C0%3A%3Arecentpostdate%2Fsticky%2C%2Cosi%2C20%2C2%2C300%2C22080203) and
 [here](https://lists.spdx.org/g/Spdx-legal/message/312?p=%2C%2C%2C20%2C0%2C0%2C0%3A%3Arecentpostdate%2Fsticky%2C%2Cosi%2C20%2C2%2C300%2C22080204) for confirmation of these licenses having been OSI-approved.

-Suggestion: Consider listing all licenses ever approved on OSI website to retain a full historical record.
+Suggestion: Consider listing all licenses ever approved on OSI website to retain a full historical record (even if noted as superceded).

 ## Artistic License variations
 The OSI explicitly approved two variants of [Artistic License 1.0](https://opensource.org/licenses/Artistic-1.0) as stated at the top of the page: with clause 8 and without.
 Because the presence or absence of clause 8 presents a substantive difference, SPDX added them as two separate licenses.